Solid Waste Management Department

 - Paper – newspaper, office paper, junk mail, envelopes, magazines, postcards.

-- Cardboard – please ensure boxes are clean of any food; AND empty of all packing materials like Styrofoam, plastic air bags, plastic wrap, Kraft paper.
+- Cardboard – Please ensure boxes are clean of any food, example of such exceptions are delivery/carryout pizza boxes that some greasy stains.
+Please ensure cardboard is scrapped off any food contents and empty all packing materials like plastic air bags, plastic wrapping, Styrofoam, wrapping paper, and craft paper.

 - Cartons – both aseptic and gable top such as juice cartons, soup cartons, milk cartons